-The best mesh Wi-Fi routers of 2020 make network issues a thing of the past.
-These routers are designed to give you a much more reliable and robust signal to every corner of your space.
-So, if you’re dealing with spotty, unreliable connections or dead spots in your home or office, they’re your most cost-effective solution.
+The best mesh Wi-Fi routers of 2020 are designed to give you a much more reliable and robust signal to every corner of your space.
+They essentially make network issues a thing of the past, and are the best and most cost-effective solutions if you’re dealing with spotty, unreliable connections or dead spots in your home or office.

 - We found the best Wi-Fi 6 routers on the market right now

 - For the best Wi-Fi extenders, check out our top picks